How to save & take care of a kitten and feral cats - an advocacy tool kit

 If there is already a person or group advocating for your community’s cats, you might be able to join forces with them.
 If there is a person or group pushing for inhumane policies for cats, determine why they want these policies, and consider whether you might be able to work with them to develop a humane approach to cats that better meets the community’s needs.

-To help you get started, connect with members of Alley Cat Allies’ Feral Friends Network®.
-Feral friends are advocates, experts, and veterinary professionals working across the country and around the world to help cats and the people who care for them.
-Our members are experienced in caring and/or advocating for cats and joined our network to become a resource for their community and save even more cats’ lives.
+To help you get started, use Alley Cat Allies Community Resource Tool to find advocates, experts, and veterinary professionals working across the country and around the world to help cats and the people who care for them.

 Identify your laws and policies that impact cats: